skfcz/OCXReader/README.md

 ### Build

-As the project uses vcpkg to install the dependencies, you only need to provide the path to the vcpkg installation directory.
-This can be done by passing `-DCMAKE_TOOLCHAIN_FILE=path/to/vcpkg/scripts/buildsystems/vcpkg.cmake` to your CMake options.
+The project uses vcpkg to install the dependencies, you only need to provide the path to the vcpkg installation directory.
+This can be done by passing `DCMAKE_TOOLCHAIN_FILE` in your CMake options.

 #### Windows